 We are encouraged by our trade associations’ recent positions on climate change and we believe our industry has an opportunity to coalesce around the development and delivery of solutions.

-Below is a summary of the climate positions of MPC’s five largest national and regional trade associations:
+Below is a summary of the climate positions of MPC’s trade associations with dues of $50,000 or greater and that may engage in lobbying activities:

 American Petroleum Institute (API)